JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Telecaster/Teles Some of the sweetest out there
 0. BEST:  CMG Mark (Masked Binding!!!)
 7. Fender Brad Paisley Worn Telecaster (reliably under 6lbs) (or esquiire)
+9. $89 5.95lb Glarry Tele
+10. $599 Michael Kelly Enlightened Tele
 1. -----
+8. $559 Shipped FGN Boundary Iliad (weight is probably average)
 2. Dean Zelinsky Dellatera
 1. Reverend Greg Koch Signature Gristlemaster Electric Guitar - Blucifer - so cool with the design and the amazing color and wood thiicknesses I love it - also other Reverends
 9. $3000 Suhr Telecaster Paulownia (Super Lightweight!)
-7. Michael Kelly (Blue Jean Wash or other classic finish)
+7. Michael Kelly (Blue Jean Wash or other classic finish) (reported heavy)
 4. Obviously G&L ASAT or Z3 (some are 6.5lbs!)
 2. Gmarsh paulownia blue tele 5.2lbs $1900
 1. -----